CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 ### Time vs. Iterations
 ![PA_time_vs_iter](https://user-images.githubusercontent.com/33616958/197292287-66688b4c-6b56-41bd-9e80-0c1448325591.png)

-As we can see from the above results, while the overall iteration time of our path tracer increases linearly with the number of iterations, the running time of denoiser remains roughly constant.
+As we can see from the above results, while the overall iteration time of our path tracer increases linearly with the number of iterations, the running time of denoiser remains roughly constant (about 12 ms).
 From the paper we can learn that the time complexity of the A-tour algorithm is depend on filter size and scene resolution (number of pixels), but not to the properties of the pixels themselves.
 Therefore, the result is in line with our expectation.

 ## Blooper